InfinitePermit/anti-afk/README.md

 # anti-afk
 Simple Python script that moves your mouse every ten seconds. </br>
-Keeps you from going afk in certain programs for example when you are working from home and don't want to appear as afk all the time.</br>
+Prevents you from going afk in certain programs.
+Convenient when working from home :D</br>

 ## installation
 I assume that Python is already installed on the device.
 If this is not the case you can do it [here](https://www.python.org/downloads/).</br></br>